Antipsychotic Prescribing

 Thioxanthenes (thiothixene, chlorprothixene)

-Thioxanthenes reduce antipsychotic activity by postsynaptic blocking of central nervous system (CNS) dopamine receptors, resulting in inhibition of dopamine-mediated effects; also has alpha-adrenergic blocking activity.
+Thioxanthenes reduce antipsychotic activity by postsynaptic blocking of central nervous system (CNS) dopamine receptors, inhibiting dopamine-mediated effects; they also have alpha-adrenergic blocking activity.

 Example of thioxanthenes: